pcfreak30/skyd/modules/renter/contractor/README.md

 The Session subsystem provides an interface for communication with hosts.
 It allows the contractor to modify its contracts through the renter-host protocol.
 Sessions are used to initiate uploads, downloads, and file modifications.
+This subsystem exports several methods used outside of the `Contractor` for this purpose.

 Pre-v1.4.0 contracts using an older version of the renter-host protocol use the Editor and Downloader interfaces to interact with hosts.

 ### Pre-v1.4.0 Contract Modification